makomi/makomi.github.io/_posts/2019-01-12-creating-z-wave-devices.md

 - US/IL
 - ANZ/BR/JP/TW/HK/KR

-Many of these modules can be purchased via DigiKey but Sigma Designs sells chips in large volumes only after prior arrangement. [*2019: At the moment you are only able to buy chips after you signed an NDA and need them for product development.*]
+Many of these modules can be purchased via DigiKey but Sigma Designs sells chips in large volumes only after prior arrangement.

 Some manufacturers decided to make their own modules.
 For example, Philio Tech manufactures the MD003 (analogue of ZM5304 based on SD3503, but without antenna), MD006 (based on SD3503), and MD008 (something in between ZM5101 and ZM5202 based on SD3502).
 Philio PST-02 device based on MD008 is mounted SDBS.
 <!-- TODO: How can the last sentence be translated properly? -->